-The course provides a combination of the analytical skills possessed by economists that are demanded in both the private and public sector as well as a comprehensive specialist knowledge of financial markets.
+The course provides a combination of the analytical skills possessed by economists that are demanded in the private and public sector as well as comprehensive specialist knowledge of financial markets.

 This will provide graduates of the course with a wide variety of career options, but will be particularly useful to those wishing to work as analysts within the financial services industry.

 The provision of work-placements as an assessed part of your academic programme of learning is so important that we provide you with the opportunity to undertake placement as part of your second year studies.
 We have strong links with the business community and the work-placement programme is designed to enhance your future employability prospects.

 Applicants must have a minimum of five GCSE passes grade A-C including English Language and Mathematics or equivalent and 80 UCAS Tariff Points (or equivalent).

 Five GCSE passes including English Language and Mathematics (at least grade C) or equivalent, plus one of the following: